Chiefs roll to record-setting 48-9 victory over Raiders – KION546

 Derek Gore’s 51-yard TD run with 7:19 left in the fourth quarter allowed Kansas City (9-4) to eclipse the largest margin of victory in a series that began in 1960 and has been played 126 times.
 The previous record was 35 points in 1964.

-Tyrann Mathieu had an interception and fumble recovery, Mike Hughes returned another fumble 23 yards for a touchdown, and the reigning AFC champion Chiefs built a 35-0 first-half lead before cruising to their sixth consecutive win.
+Tyrann Mathieu had an interception and fumble recovery, Mike Hughes forced two fumbles and returned another 23 yards for a touchdown, and the reigning AFC champions built a 35-0 first-half lead before cruising to their sixth consecutive win.

 They’ve won eight of their last nine against the Raiders (6-7), outscoring them 89-23 in two meetings this season.

+“I think everybody was clicking,” said Chiefs coach Andy Reid, who improved to 15-3 against the Raiders.
+“The neat part is we have a chance to be even better.
+We just have to keep the foot on the pedal as we go.”

+Reid also joined Marty Schottenheimer and Hank Stram as the only coaches to win 100 games in Kansas City.

-Derek Carr finished with 266 yards passing, much of it going to Hunter Renfrow, who caught 13 of 14 targets for 117 yards and a score.
-But Renfrow also had one of four fumbles and five turnovers total for Las Vegas.
+Derek Carr had 266 yards passing, much of it going to Hunter Renfrow, who caught 13 of 14 targets for 117 yards and a score.
+But Renfrow also had one of the Raiders’ four fumbles, as did Josh Jacobs, who was held to 24 yards rushing.

-It was the sixth straight game that the much-maligned Chiefs defense held an opponent to 17 points or fewer, the biggest reason for their turnaround from a mediocre 3-4 team to Super Bowl contender.
-They held Josh Jacobs to 24 yards rushing and the Raiders to 293 yards of total offense.

-Chiefs coach Andy Reid improved to 15-3 against the team’s most bitter rival.
-In doing so, the longtime Eagles coach joined Marty Schottenheimer and Hank Stram as the only coaches to win 100 games with Kansas City.
+“I don’t have a lot of words for it,” Raiders coach Rich Bissacia said.
+“It started with a fumble the first play of the game.
+As it went on, we missed more and more tackles.
+We had more dropped passes.
+Penalties on defense, gave up explosive plays.
+Struggled to protect the quarterback.
+Struggled to run the football.
+And on top of that, missed a PAT.”

 The real onslaught began a few minutes later.